actions-marketplace-validations/PennRobotics_abc2pdf-action/README.md

 ## Quick start

+* Create a new workflow
+* Go to the Marketplace link and click the big button to use the latest version of the Action
+* Add the displayed code snippet as a step in your workflow
+* Run the workflow, making sure the output is saved as an artifact or committed to the repository

+## Legacy quick start

 * Fork, clone, or import the [abc2pdf-action repository](https://github.com/PennRobotics/abc2pdf-action.git)
 * Upload **.abc** files into `in/`
 * The upload should automatically trigger the GitHub Actions for compiling the latest converter source and converting each input document